I would like to ask:

 Thanks for sending your questions to the OPC website.
 I will try to give you some biblical answers, although certain things like a specific age are difficult to pin down.

 1) What is the appropriate age for a child in a Presbyterian household to be baptized?
 I can be fairly specific here.
 The OPC Directory for the Public Worship of God (III.A.2) says that parents should bring their infant children for baptism as soon after birth as is reasonable and convenient.
-People who join a congregation with unbaptized children in the family normally will have them baptized either at the time of the parents’ public reception into membership or as soon thereafter as is convenient.
+Adults with unbaptized children who present themselves for membership normally will have them baptized either at the time of the parents’ public reception or as soon thereafter as is convenient.
 It is generally understood that children who are in their late teens or who have left home will not be baptized until they have made a profession of faith for themselves.
-The appropriate age will have to be discussed with the Session (elders) of the local church.
+The appropriate age will have to be discussed with the session (elders) of the local church.

 2) Should Presbyterian parents tell their children that they (i.e. the children) are Christians?
 They should tell them that God has claimed them for himself and that only unrelenting rebellion against him will void that claim (Acts 2:38–39, Heb.
 6:1–8).
 They are provisionally considered Christians until they publicly repent of their sins and profess faith on the Lord Jesus Christ as Savior.
 But they live as Christians before the world by taking up the lifestyle and piety of their Christian parents and therefore can self-identify as such.
 By teaching them the Bible parents can help them make the distinction between living as Christians live and actually being a Christian.